microsoft/coyote/docs/_learn/advanced/logging.md

 }
 ```

-You can then replace the default `ActorRuntimeLogFormatter` with your new implementation using the following `IActorRuntime` method:
+You can then replace the default `ActorRuntimeLogTextFormatter` with your new implementation using the following `IActorRuntime` method:
 ```c#
 runtime.RegisterLog(new CustomLogFormatter());
 ```

-The above method replaces the previously installed `ActorRuntimeLogFormatter` with the specified one.
+The above method replaces the previously installed `ActorRuntimeLogTextFormatter` with the specified one.

 ## Using and replacing the TextWriter